ChristianAvila/serverless-demos/README.md

 # Serverless demos

-This repo pretend to show implementations using serverless frameworks and technologies
+This repo pretend to show implementations using serverless frameworks and technologies feel free to contribute and use it

 ## Index